Yardanico/gsdl2/README.md

     * (Optional) Install [pypy 2.5](http://pypy.org/download.html)
     * Fix environment to use pypy (e.g. set PATH in Windows, or use virtualenv) so that pip will work
     * Install [pip](https://pip.pypa.io/en/latest/installing.html)
-    * pip install [pysdl2-cffi](https://bitbucket.org/dholth/pysdl2-cffi).
-Or install cffi and pycparser by another means.
-(Note: this project does not require or use pysdl2-cffi. pysdl2-cffi does provide a nice and easy installation of cffi and pycparser, though.)
+    * pip install cffi  (if necessary)
+    * pip install pycparser
     * Install dynamic libraries for [SDL 2.0](https://www.libsdl.org/download-2.0.php), [SDL_image 2.0](https://www.libsdl.org/projects/SDL_image/), [SDL_ttf 2.0](https://www.libsdl.org/projects/SDL_ttf/), and [SDL_mixer 2.0](https://www.libsdl.org/projects/SDL_mixer/).
+On Windows, for pypy I simply copied *.dll to the C:\pypy25 folder, and for CPython to the DLLs folder.

 So far I periodically check that the updates work with CPython 2.7, but the focus is pypy.
-Probably rects and other spammy bytecode objects are going to require the JIT compiler.
-Certainly the 20,000 balls in 80_megaballs.py is a CPU killer in CPython.
+Probably rects and other spammy bytecode objects are going to require pypy's JIT compiler, or some savvy optimizations for CPython.
+Certainly the 20,000 balls in 80_megaballs.py is a CPU killer: I can barely get 2,000 in CPython.

 ### Contribution guidelines ###